-In arriving at its compensation decisions for our executive officers, including the NEOs, for 2015, the Compensation Committee considered competitive market data and an analysis prepared by Compensia.
+In arriving at its compensation decisions for our executive officers, including the NEOs, for 2016, the Compensation Committee considered competitive market data and an analysis prepared by Compensia.
 This analysis was based on a review of the compensation practices of a select group of peer companies which was approved by the Compensation Committee with input from management.
 In selecting companies for the compensation peer group, the Compensation Committee identified companies in the semiconductor equipment industry that were comparable to us on the basis of revenues, market capitalization, and scope of operations, and which the Compensation Committee believed compete with us for executive talent.
-For 2015, two companies were removed from the peer group (ATMI which was acquired, and Tessera Technologies, whose business model was determined to be too dissimilar to ours for an accurate comparison) and four companies were added (Cascade Microtech, Mattson Technology, Newport Corporation and Veeco Instruments) based on the foregoing criteria.
+For 2016, three companies were removed from the peer group (Cascade Microelectronics, Mattson Technologies and Newport Corporation) because they were acquired.
+There is a 93% overlap with the 2016 Glass-Lewis identified peer group and 81% overlap with the 2016 Institutional Shareholder Services (ISS) identified peer group.

-For 2015, the compensation peer group consisted of the following companies:
+For 2016, the compensation peer group consisted of the following companies:

-Nanometrics

-Advanced Energy Industries
+Advanced Energy Industries Axcelis Technologies Brooks Automation Cabot Microelectronics Electro Scientific Industries FormFactor Kulicke & Soffa Nanometrics

-Axcelis Technologies Newport Corporation

-Brooks Automation Photronics
+Photronics

+Rudolph Technologies

-Cabot Microelectronics Rudolph Technologies Cascade Microtech Ultra Clean Holdings
+Ultra Clean Holdings

-Electro Scientific Industries Ultratech
+Ultratech

-FormFactor Veeco Instruments
+Veeco Instruments

-Kulicke & Soffa Xcerra
+Xcerra

 Generally, data on the compensation practices of the companies in the compensation peer group was gathered by Compensia from publicly-available sources, including publicly available databases.
-Peer company data is gathered with respect to base salary, target annual bonus opportunities, equity awards (including stock options, restricted stock awards, RSU awards, PSU awards), and long-term cash-based awards.
+Peer company data is gathered with respect to base salary, target annual bonus opportunities, equity awards (including stock options, restricted stock awards, RSU awards), and long-term cash-based awards.
 In addition, similar data was gathered from the Radford High-Technology Executive Compensation survey for purposes of providing additional perspective in the case of executive positions where the compensation peer group offered a limited number of relevant data points.